KDP-008/book-sharing-app/docs/01_book_sharing_app_requirements.md

     > create a new account using my email ID

-    > reset the password if I don't remeber it
+    > reset the password if I don't remember it

     > see appropriate message if I am not authenticated